 But the fair doesn’t just happen.
 It relies almost entirely on volunteers.
 Much effort and support is needed from both individuals and businesses.

-Sign up to Volunteer or Sponsor by clicking on the 'Contact Us' button below.
+Sign up to Volunteer or Sponsor by clicking on the 'Contact Us' or 'Donate' buttons below.
 Your support keeps the Fair admission free and open to our community!